apache/cordova-docs/www/docs/en/dev/guide/platforms/electron/index.md

 * **PowerShell**, for Windows 7 users, must be at version 3.0 or greater for [app signing](https://www.electron.build/code-signing#windows).

-* **Debugging Tools for Windows**, of Windows SDK 10.0.15063.468, if you plan on creating a full distribution.
+* **[Debugging Tools for Windows](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/)** is a toolkit for enhancing debug capabilities.
+It is recommended to install with the **Windows SDK 10.0.15063.468**.

 ## Quick Start